 Students are required to submit five (5) brief responses to a Contemporary Criminal Justice issue during this semester through the course homepage.
 The response must be a minimum of a full paragraph in length and state both the issue being reported and the response of the student to the subject.
-Sources to consider using are newsprint, magazines, professional journals, television and/or radio news programs and internet news sites.
-A copy of the article must be submitted through attachment with the response or the article or news program must be cited.
-The five required responses must be completed in the first ten weeks of the semester so watch for due dates.
-As a bonus students may submit up to six (6) more responses, however under no circumstances will more than two bonus (2) responses be accepted per week.
+The source must be less than four weeks old.
+Sources to consider using are newsprint, television and/or radio news programs and internet news sites.
+Information from an organization's web site will not be accepted.
+A copy of the article must be submitted through attachment with the response, or the article or news program must be cited.
+As a bonus students may submit up to six (6) more responses, however under no circumstances will more than two (2) responses be accepted per week.